 “Oh?”
 I say, again pretending not to have heard their conversation.
 “What was Ana talking about?”

-“Girl talk.”
-She says dismissively.
-“Back to you…” Before she could get her words out, the teenager was back with our beers and two glasses.
+“Girl talk,” she says dismissively.
+“Back to you…” Before she could get her words out, the teenager is back with our beers and two glasses.
 That was fast.

 “Do you do tabs here?”
 I ask.